 Faculty support

-Collaborating with the Writing and Communication Center (WaCC) for is an effective way for you to enhance student learning, long-term writing skills, and academic success.
+Collaborating with the Writing & Communication Center (WaCC) is a powerful way to support student learning, improve long-term writing skills, and promote academic success.

-• Introduce WaCC Resources to Students: When you begin talking about your writing assignments early in the quarter, introduce the WaCC to your students as well.
+Start by introducing WaCC Resources to Students.
+When you begin talking about your writing assignments early in the quarter, introduce the WaCC to your students as well.
+Invite us to your classroom for short presentations about the WaCC and how to take advantage of our free services.
+We’ll send you quarterly reminder emails about these presentations.

-• Add WaCC resources into your course materials.
-Include short blurbs for the WaCC in course syllabi or and in Canvas:
+Add WaCC resources into your course materials by including a short blurb about the WaCC in course syllabi and/or in Canvas:

 • How can faculty best integrate writing and communication goals into overall course design?